Twentysix Gasoline Stations: The Book

 Dated 1962 in the foreword and dedicated to Patty Callahan, the book comprises twenty-six photographs of various dimensions and proportions; most are laid out on a single page with the text facing the image; some go across the double spread, a few are placed next to each other.
 Three images are taken at night, including one of Tucumcari, New Mexico, that appears to have been taken from a moving car.
-But for three people walking across the forecourt on the Sunset Strip, a man getting out of his car at Flagstaff, Arizona and a man looking under his hood at Lupton, Arizona, there are no people present.
+But except for three people walking across the forecourt on the Sunset Strip, a man getting out of his car at Flagstaff, Arizona and a man looking under his hood at Lupton, Arizona, there are no people present.
 There are no cars visible in some of the photographs and almost all are taken from the other side of the highway.

 All of the gasoline stations are on Route 66, a road that had already been mythologized by the TV series Route 66 and in Steinbeck's The Grapes of Wrath, and later reappeared as a motif in Dennis Hopper's Easy Rider.
 The order that the stations appear is almost the same as their position on the route west-east, with five stations moved out of order.
 With the exception of the last station in Groom, Texas, the relevant states listed are all in order.

 The first edition was numbered and occasionally signed, which Ruscha later admitted was a "mistake".
 Apart from this detail, the books are defined by their "professional polish, a clear-cut machine finish."
 Ruscha has said:

 I have eliminated all text from my books- I want absolutely neutral material.
 My pictures are not that interesting, nor the subject matter.
 They are simply a collection of 'facts', my book is more like a collection of readymades.....It is almost worth the money to have the thrill of 400 exactly identical books stacked in front of you.

 Later, in an interview in the National Observer, Ruscha declared "I want to be the Henry Ford of book making."

 The book is printed in black offset on white paper.
 It measures 17.9 x 14 x 0.5 cm (closed).
 It has 26 photographs on 48 pages.
 The title appears in red lettering on the cover and spine.
 First edition: 400 numbered copies; second edition, 1967: 500 copies, third edition, 1969: 3000 copies.

 The book is covered with a semi-transparent glassine dust jacket for protection.
 About fifty copies of the first edition came in a black cardboard slipcase.
 Apart from this, the numbering on the last page of the first edition and the details of each edition at the beginning of the book, the three are indistinguishable.